 Medicare Supplement Plan F

-Because the federal government standardizes Medicare Supplement plans, a Plan F from one company provides the same benefits as a Plan F from another company.
+The federal government standardizes Medicare Supplement plans (except for a few states).
+As a result, a Plan F from one insurance company provides the same benefits as a Plan F from another company.
 No matter the provider, Plan F covers:

 - Part A coinsurance for hospitalization